 If your flat opens onto the protected fire escape route, your front door must be a self-closing fire door to help slow the spread of a fire and smoke.
 You should be able to open it from the inside without a key to ensure you can get out quickly in case of an emergency.

 Make sure you know what to do in the event of a fire in your flat, and know your escape route out of the building.

 I live in a room in a house with other people.
 Are the fire safety rules different for us?

 If you share basic facilities (such as a kitchen, toilet or bathroom) and there are three or more of you in the house who are not living as a single household, then you are living in a House in Multiple Occupation (HMO).

-If the HMO has three or more storeys and 5 or more persons not living as a single household, then the HMO must be licensed by the Council and the license conditions will include provisions for fire detection and escape.
+If the HMO has five or more people living there as more than one household, it must be licensed by the Council.
+The licence conditions will include provisions for fire detection and escape.

-I just live in a house.
+I live in a house.
 What fire safety measures should I have in place?